-Our bank hedges the real estate tax estimated on all the real estate owned by the bank from 1-7-2013 until now.
+Our bank hedges the real estate tax estimated on all the real estate owned by the bank including assets reverted to the bank since 01/07/2013 until now.

 41. Translation

 These financial statements are a translation into English from the original Arabic statements.
 The original Arabic statements are the official financial statements.